 Several of these models will be featured in an upcoming television commercial for a manufacturer of a major name-brand video game machine, which will air this fall.
 At that point I can add a link to the commercial.

-Here are several images of the work that was done, and also some prototype photos for comparison.
+Here are several images of the work that was done.
 These were between 32-36 inches tall and with the tops of the trees omitted.

 C, below: I created this background painting because I wanted to see if I could create some realistic images:

 D, below: The process of creating the trunks involves carving.
 For straight trees, I began with milled clear-grain Port Orford cedar, which is the common name for Chamaecyparis lawsoniana.
 Some I turned on my router-lathe combination machine.
 Others were more or less hand-carved. (you must click on the image to get the full size).

 E, below: For these trees to be used in the television commercial, the sequoia bark was not needed, but I used the techniques I had learned with the carving and engraving the bark detail, which was another opportunity for improvement. (you must click on the image to get the full size).

 At this time, I offer these types of trees as a custom order.
 I can also make a "kit" which allows one to construct their own.
 Please contact me by email at firstname.lastname@example.org.